 McLaren is also keen to stress that the 765LT’s in-gear acceleration is 15 per cent quicker than that in the 720S, which is thanks to the company’s drastic weight-loss programme that has shaved 80kg off the standard supercar, taking its kerb weight down to just 1,339kg.

 Upgrades include thinner glass, a lightened transmission and a quad-exit titanium exhaust system, which is 40 per cent lighter than a conventional steel unit.
 New 10-spoke forged alloy wheels shave another 22kg off the 720S, while the car’s air-conditioning and stereo systems have both been removed – although both can be re-fitted at no extra cost.

 The 765LT also comes with a new aero package, which both looks more striking than the standard car’s bodykit and provides an extra 25 per cent more downforce.
 The upgrade comprises a carbon fibre splitter, a new front bumper, broader side skirts, a more aggressive rear diffuser and a larger active rear wing.

 Of these components, the rear wing and rear bumper were designed by the McLaren Composites Technology Centre (MCTC) – which is the first time the brand’s offshoot research centre has been drafted into work on a road car.
 Meanwhile, carbon-ceramic disks and brake callipers from the McLaren Senna reduce stopping distances.

-The steering has been made quicker and a stiffer torsion beam has been added to increase feedback to the driver.
-The front track width grows by 6mm and the front ride height is 5mm lower to improve handling, with the dampers and springs specially calibrated to factor in the new setup.
+McLaren has made the 765LT’s steering quicker than the 720S’s, while a stiffer torsion beam has been added to increase feedback to the driver.
+The front track width has also increased by 6mm and the front ride height is 5mm lower to improve handling, with the dampers and springs specially calibrated to factor in the new setup.

 Do you like the look of the new McLaren 765LT?
 Let us know your thoughts below...